Inside magical Hobbit House in neighbouring county to Peterborough - with outdoor pizza oven

 The retreat - owned by Amanda and Dave - was built seven years ago with the help from local farmers who even donated tree trunks for the roof.

+But they didn't always think about becoming hosts of a quirky retreat.

-The idea for the staycation first stemmed from a bench, before the pair changed their mind to an arbour - and then an octagonal summerhouse but none of them seemed enough.
+They first planned for a bench, before the pair changed their mind to an arbour and then an octagonal summerhouse - but none of them seemed enough.

-Amanda wanted to replicate a mystical Middle Earth staycation in her favourite place, near her auntie Annie’s flower beds and vegetable patches - and the result is magical.
+Amanda then thought about wanting to replicate a mystical Middle Earth staycation in her favourite place, near her auntie Annie’s flower beds and vegetable patches, and now the result is magical.

-The quirky retreat has one superking day bed - and although it’s set up for two adults there is one small double sofa bed for children too.
+The quirky retreat has one super-king day bed - and although it’s set up for two adults - there is also one small double sofa bed for children.

 Prices start at £110 per night and can be booked through Canopy & Stars.